isomerpages/moe-meridianpri/_the-meridian-experience/Co Curriculum/P5 Overseas Immersion Programme.md

 permalink: /the-meridian-experience/co-curriculum/p5-overseas-immersion-programme/
 description: ""
 third_nav_title: Co Curriculum
+variant: markdown
 ---
 #### Objectives

-In Meridian, our students are provided with the opportunity to take part in overseas immersion programme.
-The aims are to:
+In Meridian, our students are provided with the opportunity to take part in overseas immersion programme.&nbsp; The aims are to:

 <ol>
 	<li>Develop a heightened awareness of <b>environmental issues</b> and to reflect on other ways to <b>promote ideas through green habits</b>.</li>